 From India, Bangalore

 It is not an optional scheme based on a declaration or undertaking given by the employee.
-In case a person is getting less than Rs.
-15,000/- per month as BASIC + DA, he should be a member of the scheme.
+If a person is earning less than Rs.
+15,000 per month as BASIC + DA, they should be a member of the scheme.

 P. K. Sharma